carmenne/certification_java11_summary/objectives/try_multicatch.md

   throw e;
 }
 ```
-Multi-catc statement can be replaced with `catch (Exception e)`.
-It is not bad practice because we are not really catching all the exceptions
-It catches all Exception subclases that allows the code to compile + unchecked exceptions.
-Java infers the Exception subclasses.
+Multi-catch statement can be replaced with `catch (Exception e)`.
+It is not bad practice because we are not really catching all the *checked* exceptions.
+It catches all *checked* Exception subclasses that allows the code to compile.
+Implicitly it also catches all "unchecked" exceptions.

 Exception in thread "main" java.lang.RuntimeException